ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-forloops.md

 parameter to determine which block to break through.
 Therefore, we have to add a depth recorder inside the type check environment to record the current depth and give the value to all break statements.

 Another challenge is incorporating the for loop into class methods.
-We need to handle the class variables, and the heap index correctly
+Since we are implementing the range() function as an object, we need to handle the class variables, and the heap index correctly